What do Firms Gain from Patenting? The Case of the Global ICT Industry: Data and preliminary evidence

 \subsection{Preliminary evidence}

-First, we provide a snapshot of the heterogeneous distributions of patents by ICT firms, and we compare it with firm size distribution.
-Figure \ref{fig: size_distribution} shows the density of firms in four main size categories by the number of employees in the last year of sample coverage: 1-20; 21-250; 251-1000; higher than 1,000.
-As expected, the largest category is the one with smaller firms ($74.1\%$), whereas bigger corporations with more than $1,000$ employees represent only $1.7\%$ of the sample.
-This is in line with most evidence about the heterogeneous distribution of firm size within any industry, not specifically of the ICT industry.
+First, we provide a snapshot of ICT firms' heterogeneous distributions of patents, and we compare it with firm size distribution.
+Figure \ref{fig: size_distribution} shows the frequency of firms in four main size categories based on the number of employees in the last sample year: 1-20; 21-250; 251-1000; higher than 1,000.
+As expected, the largest category is the one represented by smaller firms ($74.1\%$), whereas bigger corporations with more than $1,000$ employees represent only $1.7\%$ of the sample.
+This aligns with most evidence about the heterogeneous distribution of firm size within any industry, not specifically of the ICT industry.

 What is peculiar is the evidence reported in Figure \ref{fig: patents_distribution}, which shows that the category of very large firms, on the right of the distribution, actually accounts for $89.4\%$ of the patents that have been granted in our period of analyses.
-The latest is striking evidence that IPRs are highly concentrated in the ICT industry among a handful of players that can get a high number of grants, albeit in a short period of time, while most of the smaller firms are active in the ICT industry, although they operate without getting any new grants in our period of analyses.
-We believe that such a concentration of IPRs among a few companies is preliminary evidence that is interesting \textit{per se}, as it has not been exposed elsewhere.
+The latest is striking evidence that IPRs are highly concentrated in the ICT industry among a handful of larger players that can get a high number of grants, albeit in a short period of time.
+Notably, only a few firms active in the ICT industry are able to obtain patents, while a majority of them operate without getting any grants.
+We believe that such a concentration of IPRs among a few larger companies is preliminary evidence that is interesting \textit{per se}.\\

-Patenting activity is, at the same time, a sparse and concentrated phenomenon that involves only a few companies in the ICT industry.
-Such a piece of evidence motivates the following analyses to qualify how the patent assignees look different from non-assignee, where they are, and what is the impact of patent grants on their firm-level outcomes.
-Let us start in Figure \ref{fig: patents geo size} to check where most active patentees are.
-After we adopt the same classification by firm size of previous figures, we report on the x-axis the average number of grants that a firm obtained in the period 2009-2017.
+Patenting activity is, at the same time, a sparse and concentrated phenomenon that involves mainly bigger companies in the ICT industry.
+Indeed, ICTs are complex technologies that require high R\&D sunk costs to operate.
+Such evidence motivates the following analyses to qualify how patent assignees look different from non-assignees, where they are, and the impact of patent grants on their firm-level outcomes.
+Let us start in Figure \ref{fig: patents geo size} to check where most active assignees are.
+After adopting the same classification by firm size of previous figures, we report on the x-axis the average number of grants that a firm obtained in 2009-2017.